 It's branded Koolehaoda, but the style is so similar to the

-With the pan-head attached, the tripod will thus only collapse down to a height of 20''.
+only collapses down to a height of 20''.

 The flat space at the top of the column can accommodate a third-party

 18 mm circular bubble spirit level.

 One of the highest praise that can be given to the sturdiness of